NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Cursed Effigy.md

 **Prerequisites** Exploit Vulnerability
 * * *
-**Requirements** Your last action was a successful Strike against the target of your Exploit Vulnerability, and the Strike dealt physical damage.
+**Requirements** Your last action was a successful Strike against the target of your [[Actions/Exploit Vulnerability|Exploit Vulnerability]], and the Strike dealt physical damage.

 * * *